Are you stuck on which agile transformation roadmap to use? Well, we are here to help!

 - Step three is where an Executive Action Team (EAT) is formed, aka the leadership team of the transformation.

 - The next step is where a leadership team is selected to prioritize all work.
 In other words, the Executive MetaScrum.

 - Moving on with training to step five.
 This is where all team members, product owners, Scrum Masters and leadership etc. are trained by the EAT about who will work within the Agile Operating System.

 - Step six concerns the product owner’s backlog.

-- Step seven swiftly moves on to creating a Scrum of Scrums with Scaled Daily Scrums.
+- Step seven quickly moves on to one Scrum of Scrums with scaled daily scrums.

 - Step eight means to deliver early and frequently.

 - The last step is to expand the Agile Operating System to the next set of prioritisations before step ten...

 Agile Transformation Roadmap #4: Product manager - a disciplined agile roadmap

 “The Product Management process blade includes the acts of identifying and evolving your organization's business vision ”